 - The main Austrian army marched upstream along the Iser in 8 columns and encamped between Kosmanos (present-day Kosmonosy/CZ) and Lhota.

 - Colloredo's avant-garde passed the Iser at Jung-Bunzlau and took position opposite Kosmanos to cover the headquarters.

 Frederick considered that the new position of the army of the Prince of Prussia at Hirschberg now allowed the two Prussian armies to easily support each other.
-He also advised the prince that a retreat towards Silesia was no more executable and that Lusatia remained the only possible direction.
-He thought that both Prussian armies could live of the land in Bohemia till mid-August.
-Finally, he suggested to select an appropriate position at Gabel, Grottau (present-day Hrádek nad Nisou/CZ) or Reichenberg (present-day Liberec/CZ) to cover Lusatia which could not be covered from Zittau.
+He also advised the prince that a retreat towards Silesia was no longer possible and that Lusatia remained the only possible direction.
+He thought that both Prussian armies could live off the land in Bohemia until mid-August.
+Finally, he suggested that they select an appropriate position at Gabel, Grottau (present-day Hrádek nad Nisou/CZ) or Reichenberg (present-day Liberec/CZ) to cover Lusatia, as it could not be covered from Zittau.